santoshyadav-29/Tech_Tacticos_Spinovate/README.md

 1. The system accesses the webcam feed.
 2. Processes head angle and distance data.
-3. Calculates posture angles in real time.
+3. Calculates posture angles from mathematical model in real time.
 4. Triggers an alert if posture is incorrect.

 ## ⚙️ Installation